eflumerf/styleguide/dune-daq-cppguide.md

 ### 2.1  Self-contained Headers [DUNE VERSION]

-Header files should be self-contained (compile on their own) and end in `.hh`.
+Header files should be self-contained (compile on their own) and end in `.hpp`.
 Non-header files that are meant for inclusion should end in `.inc` and be used very rarely, with an exception which will be mentioned in a moment.
 Users and refactoring tools
 should not have to adhere to special conditions to include the header.